daniel-yj-yang/dynamic-programming/README.rst

 Library for Studying Dynamic Programming
 ========================================

-DP is suitable for a particular kind of problem (computation) structure: the subproblems are highly overlapping (usually with 2^n time complexity) and the recurrence relation can be clearly defined.
+DP is suitable for a particular kind of problem (computation) structure: the subproblems are highly overlapping (usually with exponential time complexity, like 2^n) and the recurrence relation can be clearly defined.

 In this library, I try to provide implementations of two major DP approaches -- (1) top-down (recursion + memoization); (2) bottom-up (tabulation) -- for some well-known DP problems, including: